bablulawrence/postgre-cdc-delta-live-tables/docs/instructions2.md

 ## Install PostgreSQL

-Follow the instruction in the [blog]((https://chloesun.medium.com/set-up-postgresql-on-wsl2-and-connect-to-postgresql-with-pgadmin-on-windows-ca7f0b7f38ab)
-) to setup WSL2 on windows
+Follow the instruction in the [blog](https://chloesun.medium.com/set-up-postgresql-on-wsl2-and-connect-to-postgresql-with-pgadmin-on-windows-ca7f0b7f38ab)to setup WSL2 on windows

 ## Import Retail Org database backup to PostgreSQL